 Then in the late 1960s segments of the current US 87 through San Angelo started to open to traffic.
 This is known as Bryant Boulevard, although in the downtown area traffic bifurcates into the one-way couplet of Abe Street and Koenigheim Street.
 At that time US 87's old routing along Chadbourne and Christoval was officially re-designated as Loop 378 (but reportedly signposted as Business 87 and Business 87-277).
 The former segment of US 87 between Christoval Rd. and Cottonseed Rd. was re-designated as an extension of FM 1223.
 In 1988 FM 1223 was extended west from Christoval and north along Chadbourne, replacing Loop 378 up to Avenue "L" (or FM 388).
 Loop 378 north of there was decommissioned, so the remainder of Chadbourne was given back to the City for maintenance.
 Since then only the segment of Christoval south of Chadbourne (FM 1233) is still designated Loop 378.

 Now, back a few years to 1984: US 67 traffic was removed from its original routing through downtown, and instead changed to the current limited-access route, known as Houston Harte Expressway.
 Much of the original US 67 (Sherwood-Beauregard-Main) was designated Loop 545.
 At the time, this route ended on Main at Pulliam, and my interpretation is that Houston Harte may not have been completed to the northeast, so US 67 traffic must have exited at Main and resumed westward on Pulliam.
 In 1988 the segment of Loop 545 between Pulliam and US 87 (Abe-Koenigheim) was removed from the state highway system (in other words, Loop 545 remained only along Sherwood-Beauregard and no longer went through the downtown area).
 But then in 1996 that last segment of Loop 545 was decommissioned and instead redesignated as Business 67-H. (Officially this route actually continues north with US 87-277 to reconnect with mainline US 67, although that north-south segment is not acknowledged on signage, so as far as the driving public is concerned, Business 67-H functions as a spur).
 The photo below was taken looking southwest on Sherwood:

 So you can see that San Angelo has not just one, but two business routes off US 67... and astonishingly neither one goes through San Angelo's central business district!
 Instead of a single Business Loop 67 that does what every highway traveler would expect a business loop to do (i.e. follow the route of historic US 67 through the downtown area and reconnect with modern US 67 on both ends) -- San Angelo has two separate business loops that are not connected specifically because both of their routings avoid the central business district.

 In April 2021 I contacted TXDOT's San Angelo district office to give them a chance to explain, but since I received no response, I will share my opinion without the benefit of their perspective.
 The fact that there is no longer an east-west state highway running through downtown San Angelo could be considered a bit unfortunate, but I don't have any serious concerns about that (after all, it is not unusual for city governments to request control of their main street from the state highway department).
-However, it is almost unprecedented -- not to mention very misleading and completely illogical -- to signpost two routes outside of the downtown area as Business Loop 67.
-Granted: as defined by TXDOT, Business 67-H is technically a loop... but it is not signposted on its east end, so as far as the driving public is concerned, it functions as a spur.
-It would be more appropriate to refer to it by its former designation: Loop 545.
-That is much more in line with what TXDOT has done in other cities all over the state, and there was no good reason to change it in 1996.
-As for Business 67-J, let me put it this way: if I exited mainline US 67 because I had the expectation that following this so-called "business loop" would allow me to pass through the historic and/or cultural center of San Angelo, I would be sorely disappointed after driving Business 67-J. It is completely absurd to refer to that segment as a Business Loop.
+However, it is almost unprecedented -- not to mention very misleading and completely illogical -- to signpost two routes outside of the downtown area as business loops.
+It would be more appropriate to refer to Business 67-H by its former designation: Loop 545.
+That would be much more in line with what TXDOT has done in other cities all over the state, and there was no good reason to change it in 1996.
+As for Business 67-J, let me put it this way: if someone were to exit mainline US 67 because they had the expectation that following this so-called "business loop" would allow them to pass through the historic and/or cultural center of San Angelo, they would be sorely disappointed after driving Business 67-J. It is completely absurd to refer to that segment as a Business Loop.
 It should have been left as FM 380.